BettercareHealth/bettercare/facilitators-guide/0-7-checklist.md

 * Introduce and discuss what decentralised learning means.
 * Make group rules that everyone agrees with.
 * Establish goals that everyone shares.
-* Explain how the course and the book works.
+* Explain how the learning programmes and the books works.
-* Explain your role in the group (not a tutor, but a facilitator).
+* Explain your role in the group (not a teacher, but a facilitator).
 * Decide how, when and where future group meetings will happen.
 * Decide if you think you will want to write the exam at the end of the course (this decision does not have to be final, but will give a good idea of what group members want to come out of doing this course).
 * Choose a treasurer (who will monitor the budget and finances).